-Our 2016 English-style barleywine aged for 12 months in Rittenhouse Rye barrels.
-A potent and contemplative combination of sorghum, brown sugar, dates, and prune aromas open in the glass as the beer warms.
+A potent and contemplative combination of maple, brown sugar, dates, and prune aromas open in the glass as the beer warms.
 Layers of vanilla, caramel, and more dried fruit follow with each warming sip.
 Share and pair with a stinky bleu cheese.

-Campers' Reserve is the result of aging our flagship Belgian-style Pale Ale, Hommel Bier, in oak puncheons with two strains of Brettanomyces.
-After resting for nine months, we dry-hopped with Cascade, Simcoe, and Mt.
-Hood prior to bottle conditioning.
+Campers' Reserve is the result of aging our flagship Belgian-style Pale Ale, Hommel Bier, in oak puncheons with Brettanomyces Bruxellensis.
+After resting for six months, we dry-hopped with Cascade, Simcoe, and Huell Melon prior to bottle conditioning with a house blend of Brettanomyces.
 Juicy grapefruit, orange, and pine dominate the aroma, with accents of spicy Brett phenolics.
 The sip provides a fruity punch of hop candy supported by bready malt.
 Soft, yet tropical and spicy Brett rounds everything out and extends into the finish, making for a unique and elegant experience.
 5.9% ABV

 Citra Paradisi is a six grain saison dry-hopped with Citra, Simcoe, and Mosaic.
 A touch of grapefruit oil was added prior to packaging to create a light and bright citrus note, a natural extension of the hop character.
 Fermented with a blend of a favorite farmhouse ale strain and Brettanomyces Claussenii.
 Citra Paradisi was brewed to celebrate the 35th birthday of The Wine and Cheese Place, a cornerstone of the Saint Louis beer scene and one of our biggest supporters from the beginning.
 Pairs brilliantly with a variety of cheeses, goat cheese tarts, and roast chicken.